 BIOLOGY

-Members of Staff: Ms B. Chiponda, Mrs B. Dean, Mr F. Mugoni .
+Staff members: Ms B. Chiponda, Mrs B. Dean, Mr F. Mugoni, Mr N. Chikwasha (Lab Technician)

 IGCSE

-Students begin their two-year IGCSE Biology course in Form 3 (Year 10), with teaching shared between several members of staff.
-Students are scheduled 5 lessons a cycle in one of the three well-equipped laboratories; lessons include as much practical work as possible.
-Students are introduced to microscope work and basic skills of use of equipment for measuring and recording data, analysis, and interpretation.
-They are given an understanding of scientific method and how it may be limited or improved.
+Students begin their two-year IGCSE Biology course in Form 3 (Year 10).
+There are five lessons per cycle in one of the three well-equipped laboratories; lessons include as much practical work as possible.
+Students are introduced to microscope work and basic skills for using equipment to measure, record data, analyse, and interpret results.
+They are given an understanding of the scientific method and how it may be limited or improved.

-The CAIE Biology syllabus is designed to give flexibility both to teachers and candidates; it emphasises understanding and application of scientific concepts and principles rather than recall of factual material, whilst still giving a thorough introduction to the study of the subject.
-Our departmental aim is to make students more aware of how living things work and our responsibility for the environment.
+The Cambridge Biology syllabus is designed to provide flexibility for both teachers and candidates; it emphasises understanding and applying scientific concepts and principles rather than recalling factual material, while still providing a thorough introduction to the subject.

-Classes are tested regularly and take internal examinations at mid-year and year end.
+Classes are tested regularly and take internal examinations at mid-year and year-end.
 The papers are set according to the style and standard of the final IGCSE papers.
-There are three CAIE examinations at the end of the two years:
+There are three papers at the end of the two years:

 A-Level

-The syllabus’ subject content is divided into an AS, done in Lower 6 (Year 12), and A2 done in Upper 6 (Year 13).
-There are two classes at each level, taught by qualified A-Level teachers.
+The syllabus is divided into an AS, done in Lower 6 (Year 12), and an A2, done in Upper 6 (Year 13).
+Two classes are provided at each level, taught by qualified A-Level teachers.

-The department offers well-equipped laboratories, with all students having access to their own electric light microscopes.
-There is an emphasis on practical work particularly in AS Level.
+The department offers well-equipped laboratories, with all students having access to an electric light microscope.
+There is an emphasis on practical work, particularly in the AS Level.

 Course Aims

-Aims that are assessed include knowledge with understanding.
-Students should also be able to demonstrate knowledge and understanding in relation to factors such as
+Aims that are assessed include knowledge with understanding in relation to factors such as:

 Students must be able to handle information and solve problems using oral, written, symbolic, graphical and numerical forms of presentation, while also experimenting with their newly-acquired skills and investigations.